TorchTheDragon/TorchsSuits/README.md

 	- Torch
 	- Marrie
 	- Burger King
+	- Trey

 That's it for now.
 Maybe more will be added later, who knows ¯\\\_(ツ)\_/¯

 [GitHub](https://github.com/TorchTheDragon/TorchsSuits)

 # Changelogs
+### V 0.1.4
+	- Just made a skin for a friend, Trey
 ### V 0.1.3
 	- Made a GitHub now
 	- Added a Burger King worker outfit cuz a friend asked